The External Advisory Council of the York Centre for Asian Research

 Julie D. T. Nguyen has a PhD in Interdisciplinary Studies and Asian Research (2004) from the University of British Columbia.
 She was a consultant for the United Nations in Hanoi in 1997, a research associate at the Centre for Southeast Asia Research at UBC (1996–99), conducted her SSHRC post-doctoral research at the Munk School of Global Affairs and Public Policy, and taught courses in Political Science, Asia-Pacific Studies, and Women’s Studies at the University of Toronto and UTSC (2005–10).
-Her most recent publication is Ho Chi Minh: Selected Works on Peace, Democracy and Gender Equality (2018).
+Her most recent publication is The Black Race by Ho Chi Minh and Selected Works on Systemic Racism (2021).
 Dr Nguyen is currently a professor of International Business at Centennial College, a co-founder and director of the Canada Vietnam Trade Council, and Chair of the Canada-ASEAN Initiatives at YCAR.
-She is a board member of McCormick Playground Arena and the Organization of Women in International Trade – Toronto.
-She is also a member of the Advisory Council for the Centre for Global Enterprise, Schulich School of Business.
+She is a board member of McCormick Playground Arena and a member of the Advisory Board for the Organization of Women in International Trade – Toronto, and the Advisory Council for the Centre for Global Enterprise, Schulich School of Business.

 Senator Yuen Pao Woo has over three decades of experience in strategy and policy for business, government and not-for- profit organizations.
 Widely recognized as a leading thinker on international economic issues and Canada-Asia relations, he was appointed to the Senate of Canada in November 2016, and sits as an independent representing British Columbia.
 Prior to joining the Senate, he was President of HQ Vancouver, and President and CEO of the Asia Pacific Foundation of Canada, where he continues to serve as Distinguished East Asia Fellow.